Professor-G/pyBIA/docs/source/Catalog Generation.rst

 Targeted mode (``x``/``y`` provided)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When positions are supplied, pyBIA treats each coordinate as an independent measurement:
+When positions are input, pyBIA treats each coordinate pair as an independent source/measurement:

 1. **Photometry:** circular-aperture flux is measured at ``(x, y)`` using radius ``aperture`` (pixels).
 If ``bkg=None``, a sigma-clipped annulus median (radii ``annulus_in`` and ``annulus_out`` in pixels) is used for local background subtraction and stored as ``median_bkg``.
 2. **Cutout extraction:** a square cutout of length ``size`` is cropped around the target coordinate (automatically reduced if the image is smaller than ``size``).
 3. **Segmentation (cutout):** the cutout is convolved with the Gaussian kernel and segmented using the same ``nsig``/``kernel_size``/``npixels``/``connectivity`` settings (with optional ``deblend``).
 If ``exptime`` is provided, the cutout is divided by ``exptime`` for segmentation and morphology only (photometry is measured on the original data).
 4. **Central validation:** the detection is accepted only if a segmented region is present near the cutout center.
 If ``threshold==0``, the central pixel must lie in the segmentation; otherwise, at least one segmented pixel must fall within a central circular mask of radius ``threshold``.
 The segmented object whose centroid is closest to the cutout center is retained.
 5. **Morphology:** moment features and segmentation properties are computed on the retained segmented pixels.
-If validation fails, morphology columns are set to ``-999`` while photometry is still reported.
+If validation fails, morphology columns are set to **-999** while photometry is still reported.

 Key Parameters
 --------------